ZenoxisIV/Tetrisito/README.md

 4. **Iterate and Improve**
     - Experiment with different starting configurations and goal grids.
     - Adjust the number and types of pieces to drop to increase the challenge.
-    - Refine your strategy to solve Tetris puzzles efficiently.

 5. **Enjoy and Share**
     - Have fun solving Tetris puzzles!